ibm-cloud-docs/vpc/vsi_is_create_windows_custom_image.md

 ## Next steps
 {: #next-steps-creating-windows-image}

-When your Windows custom image is created and available in {{site.data.keyword.cos_full_notm}}, you can [import](/docs/vpc?topic=vpc-managing-images) it to VPC to provision images.
+When your Windows&reg;custom image is created and available in {{site.data.keyword.cos_full_notm}}, you can [import the custom image into VPC](/docs/vpc?topic=vpc-importing-custom-images-into-vpc&interface=ui) and [Onboarding a virtual server image for VPC](/docs/account?topic=account-catalog-vsivpc-tutorial&interface=ui).
 Make sure that you have [Granted access to IBM Cloud Object Storage to import images](/docs/vpc?topic=vpc-object-storage-prereq).

+If you plan to use a private catalog to manage your custom images, you must first import that image into {{site.data.keyword.vpc_short}} and then onboard the virtual server image into a private catalog.
+{: note}

+After the custom image is imported, you can then use the custom image to deploy a virtual server in the {{site.data.keyword.vpc_full}} infrastructure.